acumos/acumos-java-client/docs/developer-guide.rst

-To clone the model runner (https://gerrit.acumos.org/r/generic-model-runner) project:
+To clone the model runner project:
 `````````````````````````````````````````````````````````````````````````````````````
 git clone https://gerrit.acumos.org/r/generic-model-runner
 ``````````````````````````````````````````````````````````
-To build the model runner project, refer to instructions on https://gerrit.acumos.org/r/generic-model-runner This will give you the same h2o-genericjava-modelrunner mentioned earlier.
+To build the model runner project, refer to instructions provided in generic-model-runner folder This will give you the same h2o-genericjava-modelrunner mentioned earlier.